 Make sure to check with your lender beforehand what extra charges your HELOC setup will bring.
 The best course of action is to get quotes from multiple banks and find the one that suits you the most in terms of both principal, payment terms, and fees.

-Some lenders might even be open to negotiating these terms.
+Some HELOC lenders might even be open to negotiating these terms.

 HELOC vs. Home Equity Loan

 HELOCs and home equity loans differ by several key points, each with its advantages.
 HELOCs and home equity loans can come with similar closing costs, including origination fees, loan recording fees, and underwriting fees.

 HELOCs have a variable interest rate or a fixed starting rate that becomes variable.
 Home equity loans are always fixed-rate.
 The HELOC APR is slightly lower compared to home equity loans, also.
 But the main difference between the two is the loan type.

 A home equity loan is a lump sum to be paid back with 10 to 30 years of fixed payments.
-A HELOC is more flexible: During the draw period you are only expected to cover the interest, and then start paying off the principal too when the repayment period starts.
+A HELOC is more flexible: During the draw period, you are only expected to make interest payments and then start paying off the principal too when the repayment period starts.

 HELOC for Home Improvements